 Poly 318 Cylinder Head Disassembly, Cleaning, and Inspection

-As part of my larger engine-building series, I split the engine and cylinder head disassembly into separate articles.
+As part of my larger engine-building series (located on the top menu), I split the engine and cylinder head disassembly into separate articles.
 The cylinder head and rocker arm shaft disassembly procedure depends in part on your plans for the heads.
 If planning on reusing the valves by lapping them in without having any machine work performed (not recommended due to the unhardened exhaust seats), it is important to match them to the seats they came from.
-If reusing the valve springs (not recommended), it is important to match each valve, spring, retainer, and spring shim (if applicable) to reinstall them in the corresponding seat at the proper height.
+If reusing the valve springs (not recommended due to fatigue), it is important to match each valve, spring, retainer, and spring shim (if applicable) to reinstall them to the corresponding seat to maintain the proper height.
 Using an overturned cardboard box with numbered holes with the valve punched through it is an easy organization method.
-If a valve job will be performed, all parts can go into the same box unmarked.
-If using new springs, seat height and pressure will be set by the machinist.
+If a full rebuild and valve job will be performed, all parts can go into the same box unmarked since you or the machinist will set up the new springs and seat height.

 - Remove the spark plugs.
 Caution: Forcing a seized plug can strip the female threads requiring a thread insert.
 If the plug does not loosen easily, remove any carbon/corrosion buildup from the combustion chamber side.
 Apply penetrating oil to both sides and work the plug counterclockwise 1/4-turn, back clockwise, then counterclockwise 1/2 turn until it is removed to clear the threads of debris.
 Applying heat to the plug base with a propane or oxy-acetylene torch and wrapping on the flat end of the plug threads with a drift from the chamber side can assist, but do not damage the threads.